 14 April 2015 by Anna Staford

 Annually, British citizens take thousands of trips to work, live, study or spend vacations in foreign countries.
 Most visits are safe but at times there are also difficult situations involving British nationals and only then they realise they don’t know much about their rights.
-Keep on reading to find out the main recommendations to staying safe whilst overseas.
+Keep on reading to find out the main recommendations to staying safe abroad.

 Remember that foreign laws and customs stay unfamiliar no matter how well you prepare before leaving.
 Besides, crime rates and potential risks may be significantly different from what you are used to in your home country so you won’t even know where the danger comes from.
 Language barriers make it even harder.

-Before you go, visit the FCO website and read their recommendations carefully.
+Before you go, visit the FCO's website and read their recommendations carefully.
 It includes the information concerning personal safety threats arising from terrorist activities, political conflicts, demonstrations, natural disasters, etc. The updates come regularly and can be also found on FCO’s Facebook and Twitter pages.

 Make sure you have full travel insurance coverage and note that many insurance providers won’t issue a policy if your travel destination contradicts with the FCO warnings.
 The policy should include any pre-existing conditions you are aware of and the adventure activities you plan to undertake.